imgios/thoughts/content/posts/building-an-homelab-part-i.md

 Is it overkill?
 Maybe.

 I imagine it as a huge and long truck used to deliver a small package, but an homelab also gives me the right amount of fun while getting my hands dirty with cables, boards, configurations and so on!

+## Homelab topology

+As I said before, reusing spare hardware can be a good option to start with an homelab.
+Actually, my homelab will be composed by:
+- 2x Raspberry Pi 4 8GB
+- TP-Link Switch

+Currently, the only "spare" hardware that will be used is the switch, meanwhile the Raspberry Pis are brand new.
+I decided to start this homelab easy with just few nodes, then I will see how it'll evolve.